 Many organisations do roadshows, for a variety of reasons, depending upon the sector they are in, for example the NHS or Local Public health departments will undertake health or health service related tours, which could, and often do, involve health checks covering such things as Blood pressure, HIV, asthma, diabetes, obesity, general wellbeing or they could be promoting the local doctor’s surgery, a new service, even gaining insights on their service provision or even a mix of everything.

-I doubt there is a sector that haven’t worked with a roadshow vehicle, for example Roadshow Promotions have worked on some of the more major Educational Roadshow Tours, such as the AQA series of Roadshow bus tours, the recent Liverpool Hope University Roadshow Bus tours, the current NCOP funded Hepp South Yorkshire or GM Higher tours to the upcoming West Yorkshire Higher Roadshow Bus tour.
+I doubt there is a sector that haven’t worked with a roadshow vehicle, for example Roadshow Promotions have worked on some of the more major Educational Roadshow Tours, such as the AQA series of Roadshow bus tours, the recent Liverpool Hope University Roadshow Bus tours, the 3 year NCOP funded Hepp South Yorkshire tours or GM Higher tours to the current Runway Training promotional bus tour.

 In the business world we have worked with the Business Gateway Service helping start-up businesses to USDAW, the Shop Workers Trade Union promoting the Union and workers rights.
 We have helped promote anything and everything from Beer to Fracking, heart monitors and pacemakers to petrol, books to flights.
 We have assisted with the training of staff on products and services to clients on software and finance.
 We have even helped giveaway over 500,000 cheese sandwiches.